Divine-Software/WSF/website/docs/connect/files.md

 ## Reading Files and Directories

-To read and parse a file, just [load][FileURI.load] it, optionally overriding the media type to invoke a non-default parser; to list objects in a directory, [list][FileURI.list] it.
+To read and parse a file, just [load] it, optionally overriding the media type to invoke a non-default parser; to list objects in a directory, [list] it.

 ```ts
 import { FileURI, URI } from '@divine/uri';